-at risk and not just addresses where they may reside, work or go to school.
-When either order is served on a person it requires them to follow the conditions but they are both civil orders even though a peace bond is issued under the Criminal Code.
+Both FLA Protection Orders and peace bonds are issued by a judge to protect one person from another and they involve conditions based on safety needs and securing the peace.
+When reviewing the order, moving parties should be careful that the order protects the individual people who are at risk and not just addresses where they may reside, work or go to school.
+When either order is served on a person it requires them to follow the conditions, but they are both civil orders even though a peace bond is issued under the Criminal Code.

-Peace Bonds last up to one year and applicants can reapply if they still are in fear for their safety.
-FLA Protection orders last until the end date identified by the Judge in the order and if not identified for 1 year.
-When FLA Protection Orders are issued "ex parte" (meaning from, by or for one party), the order is usually issued on a temporary basis for short period of time such as 2 weeks or a month until notice to the other party and a hearing on the merits of the application.
+FLA Protection Orders last until the end date identified by the Judge in the order, and if not identified, for 1 year.
+When FLA Protection Orders are issued "ex parte" (meaning from, by or for one party), the order is usually issued on a temporary basis for a short period of time such as 2 weeks or a month until notice to the other party and a hearing on the merits of the application.

 Both orders are sent to the BC Protection Order Registry (POR) on the day they are issued and entered into POR database upon receipt.
 The Family Law Act orders are sent by the civil courts and the peace bonds are sent by the police and/or Crown counsel.
 The POR is a confidential computer base for BC that contains all the civil and criminal protection orders issued in BC and maintains them indefinitely.
-The Registry is available 24/7 and a person can report a violation of the order anytime day or night and law enforcement can act to enforce the order.
-The system provides an instantaneous response to queries and on average, in 2015, 51 search requests were completed by POR staff each day.
+The Registry is available